hackersatcambridge/workshop-creative-coding/.hac_workshop/notes.md

 It would also be disrespectful if I didn't mention [Daniel Shiffman](https://twitter.com/shiffman) and the work he has been doing on [The Coding Train](https://www.youtube.com/thecodingtrain) from which this workshop takes inspiration.

+# Before we begin

+There is a lot of content in this workshop - it is broken up into three main parts.
+A gentle introduction to some of the key concepts in p5js, a small example to get your feet wet and finally a more creative (and beautiful) visualisation of the Collatz Conjecture (don't be scared, it's not that hard).
+That being said, if you are not attending the workshop but our instead going through these notes I would recommend splitting each of these three sections up with some experimenting using the p5js editor.
+At the bottom of the workshop there are some links to: extra reading, more tutorials and cool visualisations.
+There is also a great community of Processing fans on twitter which I highly recommend you give a [look](https://twitter.com/search?q=%23processing&src=typed_query).

 # The basics

 p5js is a Javascript library exposing some functions to build graphics.
 There are two "phases" to drawing something on your screen - an initial `setup` and then the `draw` loop.
 The setup is called once at the beginning of the session and here you can create the canvas your going to draw on and initialise any objects you want.
 The draw loop is then called continuously thereafter - there you put your actual graphics code.